Captain Power and the Soldiers of the Future: Proposed second season

 The second season focuses on an anguished Captain Power neglecting his duties as the leader of the team and obsessed with killing Dread and Locke, the slicer who had betrayed them in the previous season finale, to avenge Pilot's death.
 Major Hawk would have assumed more leadership roles as Power goes off on his vendetta.
 Two characters were to have been introduced: Chris "Ranger" O'Connor, a woman who would be Tank's love interest; and Private Chip "TNT" Morrow, a soldier who had appeared in the first season under the name of Andy Jackson.

 The plot also covered the team's quest to find "Eden II", a supposed secret human refuge mentioned in the first season, while setting up a base of operations on a facility that was the prototype of the Power Base.
 Lord Dread would have gained a new mechanical form, as actor David Hemblen was not required back except, perhaps, for voice work.
 His new army would have consisted of "Hunter-Seeker" troops and a new Warlord-class Bio-Dread called Xenon.
-Dread would also have gained a new assistant called Morgana II, a machine with the mind of his former lover – who would have proven to be Jonathan Power's mother.
+Dread would also have gained a new assistant called Morgana II, a machine with the mind of his former lover, who would have proven to be Jonathan Power's mother.

 OverMind would have taken a larger role in the war and revealed a hidden agenda: after digitizing all the remaining human beings, it would erase them from existence.
 Wanting to keep this secret from Dread, the plot would have seen the AI give Soaron secret programming to assassinate Lord Dread in case he suspected anything.

 In the recent DVD release, series head writer J. Michael Straczynski reveals that the planned end for the series was Lord Dread learning of OverMind's hidden agenda, and as a result, teaming up with Captain Power to free all of humanity from OverMind.

 Adult storyline

-A great majority of the show's story line was filled with romance and intrigue, which was made for the adults who watched the show with their children.
+A great majority of the show's storyline was filled with romance and intrigue, which was made for the adults who watched the show with their children.
 Thus, the story was filled with romantic kisses, sexual innuendo, and occasionally scenes which implied sexual encounters between characters.
 Mild profanity was also present; "damn" was said on at least one occasion, and Pilot told Blastarr to "go to hell" in response to his order to surrender.
 In addition, the violent death of one of the major ongoing characters in the series (detailed above) was also an unusual development for a children's series.
 The inclusion of a "Bio-Dread Youth", which recruited young survivors to Lord Dread's ideals to further advance his agenda, also paralleled fascist regimes.